maximgrynykha/winkill/README.md

 $processes->where(Attributes::session_number(), 1)
     ->get();

-// Note consumed memory is estimates in Kb(kilobytes)
+// ⚠️ Note: consumed memory is estimated in Kb(kilobytes)

 $processes->where(Attributes::consumed_memory(), 128920)
     ->get();